org-zpr/zpr-core/libnode2/README.md

 ## Testing

-If you build with `--features build-ln2` you get a binary that can be used to do basic testing against a running visa service.
+If you build with `--features build-lnt` you get a binary that can be used to do basic testing against a running visa service.

 You can start the V2 Visa Service on localhost by setting its `vs_addr`